-Halloween III: Season of the Witch is a 1982 American science fiction horror feature film and the third instalment in the Halloween franchise.
+Halloween III: Season of the Witch is a 1982 American science-fiction horror film and the third instalment in the Halloween franchise.
 It is the only Halloween that does not revolve around Michael Myers, Laurie Strode, Samuel Loomis, or any elements from Halloween (1978) or Halloween II (1981).

 Halloween III departs from the slasher film genre which the original two instalments spawned, instead featuring a “witchcraft” theme.
 Originally after Halloween II, John Carpenter and Debra Hill wanted to turn the brand into an anthology series with a new Halloween season-themed sequel each year.

 According to the director, Tommy Lee Wallace, “there are enough stories in All Hallows Eve that you could go on for years and years and years doing fresh ideas and stories about this phenomenon and this was supposed to be the first in a long series”.

 However, after the film’s disappointing critical reception and box-office grosses ($14.4 million in the US), the antagonist character Michael Myers was brought back seven years later in Halloween 4: The Return of Michael Myers, although the reputation of the third instalment – with its distinctive storyline and memorable theme – has grown over the years.

 Producers recruited British science fiction writer Nigel Kneale to write the original screenplay mostly because Carpenter admired his Quatermass series.
 Kneale said his script did not include “horror for horror’s sake.”
 He added: “The main story had to do with deception, psychological shocks rather than physical ones.”